Supports and Services

 - Adoption and Legal Custody

 Children’s Aid Societies provide supports to families who give children in their care a home through adoption, legal custody, kinship, and customary care.
-Additional financial help is available to families who are adopting or taking legal custody of Crown Wards who are siblings or 8 years of age and older.
+Additional financial help is available to families who are adopting or taking legal custody of children in Extended Society Care who are siblings or 8 years of age and older.
 If your family's income is $93,700 or less, a tax-free subsidy is available.
-If adopting, you may also be eligible for subsidized services to support your child’s special needs.
+If adopting, you may be eligible for subsidized services to support your child’s special needs.

-KW adopts is a support group run by adoptive parents for prospective and adoptive families in and around the Waterloo Region.
-In addition to informal gatherings such as playdates and age-specific group activities, they also offer information sessions and adoption-related courses throughout the year.
-Connect with them by email at firstname.lastname@example.org
+Adopt4Life has a number of support groups led by adoptive parents for prospective, kin and adoptive families in and around the Waterloo Region.
+In addition to informal gatherings, such as play and chats or their monthly Parent Connections, they also offer one-on-one parent support, buddies and mentors, information sessions and adoption related resources.
+Create your support network by connecting with them in the following ways:

 - Walk-In Counselling Clinic